manuelhuber/ReactiveProgramming/index.md

 | synchronous | T getData() | Iterable<T> getData()
 | asynchronous | Future<T> getData() | Observable<T> getData()

 This table provides an overview of the different ways to get data.
 We already talked about T getData() e.g. an Object, Iterable<T> getData() e.g. an Array, Future<T> getData() e.g. Promise and now Observable<T>.
+Like arrays they contain multiple items and like Futures we don't know when these items will be available.

 The key elements of ReactiveX are: